equinor/appsec-threatmodeling-101-workshop/slides/content/intro.md

 ## Practicalities

-- Workshop channel on Equinor Slack workspace is </br> [#appsec-threatmodeling-workshop]()
+- Workshop channel on Equinor Slack workspace is </br> [#appsec-threatmodeling-workshop](https://equinor.slack.com/archives/C046T5B84P4)
 - Schedule
   - 09:00 - 16:00
   - 11:30 - 12:00 lunch
   - 5-10 minutes break every hour </br>- or as an part of the exercises. </br>🛟 us if we forget the breaks.
-- All workshop content will be available after the workshop.
+- Content will be available after the workshop.

 ---